Access4all/adg/pages/knowledge/README.md

 ---
-layout: layout
 navigation_title: "Knowledge"
 position: 3
-lead: "To begin developing accessible websites, some basic knowledge about the required tools and techniques is needed.
-The chapters in this 3rd part of our guide, the Knowledge part, will support you to get acquainted with various important topics of rather theoretical nature - with high practical value though.
-They will prepare you to actively dive into the world of accessible website development."
 changed: "2018-04-12"
 ---

 # Knowledge about accessibility

+**To begin developing accessible websites, some basic knowledge about the required tools and techniques is needed.
+The chapters in this 3rd part of our guide, the Knowledge part, will support you to get acquainted with various important topics of rather theoretical nature - with high practical value though.
+They will prepare you to actively dive into the world of accessible website development.**

 To be able to ensure accessibility of your websites, you need to understand how its visitors use them, and what you have to pay attention to when optimising your websites for their specific needs.